 Whether it's finding the next must-have item like Apple's

 Many investors have just caught on to popular Chinese names such as China Telecom

 Right now, South America is where China and India were years ago.

 While valuations look stretched, they're not as stretched as in Asia, and the region is loaded with some of the richest minerals in the world and improving macroeconomic stability.
 The region is progressing from its prior state of political weakness, high inflation, and economic crisis.
-And even after years of good returns, the South American market trades at a discount to the world index.
+And even after years of good returns, the South American market trades for about the same multiple as the larger emerging markets index.

 Recovery in progress